 I can’t write a book or a story or an essay without understanding WHY it’s a story I don’t want to tell, but need to tell.
 At some point my characters take over, it’s their story after all, but hearing this from Patti re-emphasizes that women’s fiction (at least the kind I want to write) comes from a well, and it’s our to reach inside and bring out whatever is there.

-Please welcome Mary to WFW!
+Please welcome Patti Callahan Henry back to WFW!

 Patti Callahan Henry Advises: UNDERSTAND WHY YOU ARE TELLING THIS STORY

 Amy: Yo, Patti!
 Congratulations to my Philly-St. Martin’s-editor-sister on your newest novel, THE IDEA OF LOVE!
 In your book, Ella’s husband dies in a sailing accident (this is not a spoiler, folks) while trying to save her, or so she’ll have everyone believe.
 So, what sparked the idea for the story?
 Do you remember the moment the idea came to you?

 Patti: Hi AMY!
 My Philly sister.
 So glad to be here again.
 I do remember when the seed of the story was planted.
 But it took me a while to realize it was a story.
 On book tour, I often hear this, “I have such a great story.
 Will you write it?”
 And I often joke that I don’t want to steal their story.
 But then I started to think, can you really steal a story?
 What would that mean and what would that look like?
 I imagined a desperate screenwriter trying to do just that.
 And then the characters started coming alive, like they tend to do.
 I added a little twist (not telling) and let it go from there.

 Amy: If I counted right (which is math, so there’s always “if”) you’ve had eleven novels and one short story published.
 What comes first to you?
 The premise, the characters, or something else?
 Has that changed with different books?